qleet/user-docs/docs/getting-started.md

 ### EKS

-This section assumes you already have AWS account and credentials configured on your local machine with a profile named "default".
+This section assumes you already have an AWS account and credentials configured on your local machine with a profile named "default".
 Follow their [quickstart page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) for steps on how to do this.